radu-matei/radu-matei.github.io/content/blog/aspnet-core-configuration-greeting.md

 Conclusion
 --------------

 We created a web application for which we configured the paths and the associated responses in an external JSON file.
-We ectracted this functionality in a service, `GreetingService` that was provided using dependency injection.
+We extracted this functionality in a service, `GreetingService` that was provided using dependency injection.